 - Link Click Surveys

-Using your marketing automation software, create a set of links in your welcome email message (or any other messages you choose) and ask your subscribers questions that will help you know more about them.
+Using your marketing automation software, create a set of links in your welcome email message (or any other messages you choose) and ask people questions that will help you know more about them.
 Give multiple choice answers as links, and depending on which one is clicked, you can assign a new tag or even send someone a whole new campaign or piece of information.

 This will help you segment and target your prospects better, while also providing them a better experience with your business, as your interactions with them will be more tailored as well.